publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch144A/m__us_usc_t10_s2445c.md

         (1)  __In general__  __.—__

-        If, based on a quarterly report submitted by the program manager of a major automated information system program or other major information technology investment program pursuant to subsection (a), the senior Department of Defense official responsible for the program makes a determination described in paragraph (3), the official shall, not later than 60 days after receiving such report—
+        If, based on a quarterly report submitted by the program manager of a major automated information system program or other major information technology investment program pursuant to subsection (a), the senior Department of Defense official responsible for the program makes a determination described in paragraph (2), the official shall, not later than 60 days after receiving such report—

             (A) carry out an evaluation of the program under subsection (e); and

             (B) submit, through the Secretary of Defense, to the congressional defense committees a report meeting the requirements of subsection (f).

-        (2)  __Certification when variance due to extension of program__  __.—__

-        If an official with milestone decision authority for a program who, following receipt of a quarterly report described in paragraph (1) and making a determination described in paragraph (3), also determines that the circumstances resulting in the determination described in paragraph (3) (A) is primarily due to an extension of a program, and (B) involves minimal developmental risk, the official may, in lieu of carrying out an evaluation and submitting a report in accordance with paragraph (1), submit to the congressional defense committees, within 45 days after receiving the quarterly report, a certification that the official has made those determinations.
-If such a certification is submitted, the limitation in subsection (g)(1) does not apply with respect to that determination under paragraph (3).

-        (3)  __Covered determination__  __.—__
+        (2)  __Covered determination__  __.—__

         A determination described in this paragraph with respect to a major automated information system program or other major information technology investment program is a determination that—